Matheusmelo3535/SimplexMVP/README.md

 # SimplexMVP

-Trabalho do Sanatine - Pesquisa Operacional
+Trabalho do Sabatine - Pesquisa Operacional

 INTEGRANTES DO GRUPO